Mayor of Exeter: Reform acts

 The passage of the Reform Act 1832 made major changes, which included giving votes to a much wider range of people, including many (male) small landowners, shopkeepers, and householders, who had previously been disenfranchised.
 Prior to this, Exeter had only 586 freemen who were entitled to vote, or to site on the city council, from a population of over 28,000.

 The Municipal Corporations Act 1835 reformed the chamber, with the chamber increasing to 36 councillors, with a third up for election every year.
 Aldermen were now appointed for a maximum of six years, rather than for life.

 Through the 1860s, a number of bills were debated in parliament, resulting in the passing of the Reform Act 1867 further lowered the entry requirements to be represented.

 Loss of county status

 As a result of the Local Government Act 1972, Exeter lost its county borough status in 1974, and became a district council under Devon County Council.
-This reduced the scope of the council and mayorlty.
+This reduced the scope of the council and mayoralty.